Vaping Battery Safety & Terminology

 Every dual battery mod we sell has built in circuitry to regulate the voltage and current to within the safe specifications of any given battery.
 This means that provided the battery is in good condition, you can use an IMR or ICR battery in you vape without any problems.

-Individuals using unregulated mechanical vapes are safe to use any battery if the battery is operating below the maximum rated amperage, but that’s a different guide altogether.
+Individuals using unregulated mechanical vapes are safe to use any battery if the battery is operating below the maximum rated amperage.
+You can read more about unregulated mods in our ohms law vaping safety blog.

 The unit mAh is commonly used as a measurement of a battery’s overall capacity.
 More is better in most cases for dual battery mods.
 The higher quality the battery the more likely it is for the mAh figure to be accurate.